jacksonrayhamilton/context-coloring/README.md

 ## Features

+Currently, only JavaScript language support has been implemented.

+Extension is as simple as writing a "scopifier" for the language of your choice and adding an entry to `context-coloring-scopifier-plist`.
+See `languages/javascript/scopifier.js` for an example.

 - Light and dark color schemes.
 - Fast async AST parsing.
 Some total parse + recolor times:
   - jQuery (9191 lines): 0.63 seconds